-Course can be offered as: PEFSP 175/275.
+PEFSP 175-Jogging

 Exploration of concepts of improving lifetime aerobic fitness.
 Students will jog a variety of distances and courses with sufficient stimulus to produce aerobic fitness.

-PEFSP 177-Ice Skating I Cr: 1 Wkly hrs: 2 hours Lab
+PEFSP 177-Ice Skating I

 Course for beginner-advanced ice skaters.
 Instructional emphasis will be placed on building a fundamental understanding of ice skating skills and their application as a lifelong sport.
 Students will be introduced to basic use and care of equipment and safety implications.